toujaniayoub/BI-Admission-s-ESPRIT/README.md

 * **Homepage:** The initial landing page for the application.
 * **Login Authentication:** Secure authentication system for different user roles.
 * **Role-Based Access:** Separate spaces for different clients:
-    * **Head of Admissions Department:** A dashboard containing admissions analysis and a model predicting future application numbers (as seen in the "Prévision Admissions" section of the provided PDF).
+    * **Head of Admissions Department:** A dashboard containing admissions analysis and a model predicting future application numbers.
     * **Head of Employability Department:** A dedicated space with dashboards, recommendations for alumni skills for specific jobs, a search functionality, and clustering of alumni based on industry (as suggested by "Alumni Industry Clusters").
 * **Machine Learning Models:** Includes a prediction model for admissions and a recommendation system for alumni skills.
 * **APIs:** The Flask backend (`app.py`) provides APIs to fetch data for the frontend, including: